techiediaries/techiediaries/_posts/2019/Angular/2019-7-01-angular-lazy-load-module-example.md

 ---
 layout: post
-title: "Lazy Loaded Module Example in Angular 8|7 with loadChildren & Dynamic Imports"
+title: "Lazy Loaded Module Example in Angular 9/8 with loadChildren & Dynamic Imports"
 image: "images/content/angular.png"
-excerpt: ""
+excerpt: "Lazy loading is the process of loading some features of your Angular application only when you navigate to their routes for the first time.
+This can be useful for increasing your app performance and decreasing the initial size of the bundle transmitted to the user's browser"
+date: 2020-06-09
 tags : [ angular , angular8, angular-9-router-examples ]
 ---

 Lazy loading is the process of loading some features of your Angular application only when you navigate to their routes for the first time.
 This can be useful for increasing your app performance and decreasing the initial size of the bundle transmitted to the user's browser.

-In Angular 8, the syntax for lazy-loading modules has changed and it's now more aligned with the standard browser's API.
+In Angular 8+, the syntax for lazy-loading modules has changed and it's now more aligned with the standard browser's API.

-You now need to use the [dynamic import](https://javascript.info/modules-dynamic-imports) syntax to import your module in the `loadChildren` property of Angular Router routes.
+You now need to use the [dynamic import](https://javascript.info/modules-dynamic-imports) syntax to import your module in the `loadChildren` property of [Angular Router routes](https://www.techiediaries.com/angular-routing-tutorial/).

-The dynamic import API is a standard browser's API introduced in modern browers.
-It's promise-based and gives you access to the module, from where the module's class can be called.
+The dynamic [import API](https://www.techiediaries.com/es-modules-import-export-default/) is a standard browser's API introduced in modern browers.
+It's [promise](https://www.techiediaries.com/javascript-promises-tutorial-example/)-based and gives you access to the module, from where the module's class can be called.

 According to [v8.dev](https://v8.dev/features/dynamic-import)